Constrained CP decomposition in Tensorly >=0.7

 Using one constraint for all modes

-Constraints are inputs of the constrained_parafac function, which itself uses the tensorly.tenalg.proximal.validate_constraints function in order to process the input of the user.
+Constraints are inputs of the constrained_parafac function, which itself uses the tensorly.solver.proximal.validate_constraints function in order to process the input of the user.
 If a user wants to use the same constraint for all modes, an input (bool or a scalar value or list of scalar values) should be given to this constraint.
 Assume, one wants to use unimodality constraint for all modes.
 Since it does not require any scalar input, unimodality can be imposed by writing True for unimodality:

 _, factors = constrained_parafac(tensor, rank=rank, unimodality=True)